 Apple Podcasts gives you data on one small aspect of your show's total listenership.
 Even if Apple Podcasts (formerly iTunes) is the largest single listening source for your podcast for many shows this doesn't even make up half of their total listenership in terms of platform/apps.
 Other third party tools like Overcast and Pocketcasts as well as platforms like Google Podcasts, Stitcher, and Spotify all have a growing number of listeners each month.

-Castos Analytics gives you listenership across your podcast from every listening source, not just one platform or tool.
+Castos Analytics gives you listenership insight across your podcast from every listening source, not just one platform or tool.

 Why are Castos Analytics different from my Google Analytics?

-If someone came to a post on your site for a podcast episode it is possible that someone listened to the episode there (but not even guaranteed).
+If someone came to a post on your site for a podcast episode it is possible that someone listened to the episode there (but not guaranteed).

 Podcast listeners don't have to visit your site in order to listen to your show.
 Most often they subscribe to your show one time via your RSS feed, and then automatically get every episode as they're published.